 Although hampered initially by a downturn in federal budget support, Shank forged ahead to reorganize the staff and consolidate, rationalize, and automate operations and collections, thereby creating a unified system with central support services and a union catalog.
 SIL began using OCLC and switched from Dewey to the LC classification system.
 By 1977 when Shank left for a prestigious university system, the quality and research value of the scientific collections were recognized nationally, and the Association of Research Libraries, whose members comprised the most prestigious research and national libraries in the United States, invited SIL to join.
 Subsequently, SIL won a permanent seat on the executive board of the Federal Libraries and Information Centers Coordinating Committee.

-While SIL's primary mission has always been to support the research and information needs of SI staff and affiliates, in the 1990s the Libraries embraced the growing Smithsonian emphasis on education and outreach and worked hard to make its collections more visible and useful to a growing public constituency.
+While Smithsonian Libraries' primary mission has always been to support the research and information needs of Smithsonian staff and affiliates, in the 1990s the Libraries embraced the growing Smithsonian emphasis on education and outreach and worked hard to make its collections more visible and useful to a growing public constituency.
 At the same time, it shared with other libraries the fiscal constraints fueled by rising serials prices and automation costs, combined with static or reduced budgets.
-Like its sister institutions, the SIL incorporated the electronic world into its collections and activities and used the Internet as a vehicle for sharing its collections and services.
+Like its sister institutions, the Libraries incorporated the electronic world into its collections and activities and used the Internet as a vehicle for sharing its collections and services.

-In the 1980s, the Smithsonian began to acquire several significant new artifact collections, which prompted new museums covering the fields of African art, philately and postal history, and the American Indian, each requiring a new branch library under the SIL umbrella.
+In the 1980s, the Smithsonian began to acquire several significant new artifact collections, which prompted new museums covering the fields of African art, philately and postal history, and the American Indian, each requiring a new branch library under the Smithsonian Libraries umbrella.

-Director Barbara J. Smith (1989-1997) paved the way for SIL's participation in the Smithsonian's first capital campaign.
-Current Director Nancy E. Gwinn expanded SIL's outreach by creating the SIL Board to assist with fund-raising and the Spencer Baird Society, a vehicle for donor recognition and annual giving.
-The SI Libraries has embraced the Institution's new emphasis, as the world's largest museum and research complex, on expanding its educational outreach to encompass the nation in the 21st century.
+Director Barbara J. Smith (1989-1997) paved the way for the Libraries' participation in the Smithsonian's first capital campaign.
+Current Director Nancy E. Gwinn expanded our outreach by creating the Smithsonian Libraries Advisory Board to assist with fund-raising and the Spencer Baird Society, a vehicle for donor recognition and annual giving.
+The Libraries has embraced the Institution's new emphasis, as the world's largest museum and research complex, on expanding its educational outreach to encompass the nation in the 21st century.

 –Nancy E. Gwinn, 2007